Hapoel Ironi Eilat

-Hapoel Eilat (הפועל אילת), for sponsorship reasons named Hapoel Yossi Avrahami Eilat, is an Israeli basketball club.
-The team plays in the Liga Leumit, the second tier of Israeli basketball.
+Hapoel Ironi Eilat (הפועל אילת), is an Israeli professional basketball club.
+The team plays in the Israeli Basketball Premier League, the top tier of professional basketball in Israel, following their recent promotion from the Liga Leumit at the end of the 2025–26 season.
 The team represents the far-South region of the country - the Arabah area, and the Red Sea city of Eilat.

 History

 The team earned promotion to the First Division (known variously as Ligat HaAl, the Super League, or the Israeli Basketball Premier League) for the first time in the 1990–91 season, while being coached by Arik Shivek.

 In the 1996–97 season, the team lost to Maccabi Tel Aviv in the playoff semi-finals.
-A year later the team reached the finals, in which it lost 0-3 to Maccabi Tel Aviv.
+The following season, the team reached the finals, in which it lost 0-3 to Maccabi Tel Aviv for the second consecutive year.

 In early 2000, the team found itself in serious financial difficulties, which resulted in relegation to the Second Division (Liga Leumit, or the National League).
 Later the team disbanded, and re-established in the lowest league.

 In the 2010–11 season, the team won the Association Cup, the cup of the lower leagues, after beating Maccabi Kiryat Bialik in the final.

 In June 2012, the team gained the license of Habik'a B.C. to play in the Israeli Basketball Super League, starting with the 2012–13 season.

 In June 2015, the team knocked out Israeli basketball powerhouse Maccabi Tel Aviv in the Israeli Basketball Premier League semi-finals, winning 3–2 in a best-of-five series.
 The team faced Hapoel Jerusalem in the finals, but lost.

+At the end of the 2023–24 season, Hapoel Eilat were relegated to the Liga Leumit.

+In August 2024, Hapoel Eilat merged with Maccabi Eilat into a joint team called Hapoel Ironi Eilat.

+In the 2025–26 season, Eilat finished with a record of 29–1 in Liga Leumit, earning promotion back to the top division.